Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: System Design

-On the transmitter side, a serially concatenated bit-interleaved coded modulation is constructed for transmission.
-In this system, a rate~$R$ convolutional encoder with $L$-stage shift register takes as input the information bit sequence $\mathbf{b}_1^K$ and generates coded bit sequence output $\mathbf{c}_1^{K/R}$, where $ b_k, c_k \in \{0,1\}$, based on a certain generator constraint.
+The transmitter employs a serially concatenated bit-interleaved coded modulation scheme.
+In this scheme, a rate~$R$ convolutional encoder with $L$-stage shift register takes as input the information bit sequence $\mathbf{b}_1^K$ and generates coded bit sequence output $\mathbf{c}_1^{K/R}$, where $ b_k, c_k \in \{0,1\}$, based on a certain generator constraint.
 A bit-level interleaver ($\Pi$) is used to permute the convolutional encoder output, where the interleaved coded bit sequence is represented as $\mathbf{d}_1^{K/R}$.
 The bit-interleaver is designed to transform burst errors into single-bit errors that ensure that errors are distributed to maximize error correction capability, which is essential for turbo decoding.
 After the interleaver, a symbol sequence $\mathbf{x}_1^T$ is formed by a memoryless PSK symbol mapper, which maps a number of binary coded bits to a PSK symbol with the symbol time index denoted by the letter $t$.
-Finally, a differential symbol encoder modulates the incoming PSK symbols and generates the differentially encoded PSK (DPSK) symbol sequence $\mathbf{z}_0^T$ by
+Finally, a differential symbol encoder modulates the incoming PSK symbols and produces

-where we define $z_0 = 1$ and $z_t \in \mathcal{X}$.
-This extra differential modulation leads to a channel input-output relationship of